DaliaBasa/Active-Directory/ActiveDirectory.md

 ## Flexible Single Master Operation (FSMO)

 ## Forest Level Roles
-These roles are unique to each forest, hence only one of each in the forest
+This roles are unique to each forest, hence only one of each in the forest

 ### Schema Operations Master

 ### Domain Naming Master

 ## Domain Level Roles
-These roles exist in every domain, every Domain Controller maintains these FSMO roles.
+This roles exist in every domain, every Domain Controller maintains these FSMO roles.

 ### Primary Domain Controller (PDC)